Thyroid nodule: Minimally-invasive procedures

-Non-surgical, minimally invasive ultrasound-guided techniques are now being used for the treatment of large, symptomatic nodules.
+Non-surgical, minimally invasive ultrasound-guided techniques are used for the treatment of large, symptomatic nodules.
 They include percutaneous ethanol injection, laser thermal ablation, radiofrequency ablation, high intensity focused ultrasound (HIFU), and percutaneous microwave ablation.

 HIFU has recently proved its effectiveness in treating benign thyroid nodules.
 This method is noninvasive, without general anesthesia and is performed in an ambulatory setting.
-Ultrasound waves are focused and produce heat enabling to destroy thyroid nodules.
+Ultrasound waves are focused and produce heat enabling them to destroy thyroid nodules.

 Focused ultrasounds have been used to treat other benign tumors, such as breast fibroadenomas and fibroid disease in the uterus.

 Treatment

 Levothyroxine (T4) is a prohormone that peripheral tissues convert to the primary active thyroid hormone, triiodothyronine (T3).
 Hypothyroid patients normally take it once per day.

 Autonomous thyroid nodule

 An autonomous thyroid nodule or "hot nodule" is one that has thyroid function independent of the homeostatic control of the HPT axis (hypothalamic–pituitary–thyroid axis).
 According to a 1993 article, such nodules need to be treated only if they become toxic; surgical excision (thyroidectomy), radioiodine therapy, or both may be used.